visualjeff/fetch-options/README.md

-# 2 ways to give the main thread a break when fetching data
+# 2 ways to give the main thread a break while fetching data

 ## Promise pools